fjarri/poetic_edda/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 * Added Fra Dautha Sinfjotla chapter;
+* Made all prose labels uniform ('pN' for those before stanzas
+  and 'conclusion' for the last ones);
 * Fix the problem with not working \nopagebreak between \addsec and longtable
   (see Svipdagsmol as an example; need to remove temporary workaround from there)
 * Try to use two cells separated by \nopagebreaks for stanza lines with <sep />
   (this may help to avoid uneven cell spacing)
-* Make all prose labels uniform ('pN' for those before stanzas
-  and 'conclusion' for the last ones)
 * Add hyphenation helpers for all chapter names

 ~~~~~~~~~~~~~~~~~~~~~~~~